armans28/EADI-Project/Machine Learning Checklist/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-EADI is short for Early Autism Detection Invention which is an android application that can help parents detect their children who have not detected autism.
+EADI is short for  Early Autism Detection Intervention which is an android application that can help parents detect their children who have not detected autism.
 We will also provide articles that can educate the public.
 Besides being able to speed up the detection of autism, this application also has the potential to help parents to provide better care for their children.

 ## Installation
 1. Clone the repository